 Case Manager (qualifications not specified in Appendix C-1/C-3).
 Specify qualifications:

-Social Worker Specify qualifications: Other Specify the individuals and their qualifications: ix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) vice Plan Development Safeguards.
-Select one: ent may not provide other Entities and/or individuals that have responsibility for service plan developmedirect waiver services to the participant. ent may provide other direct waiver services to the participant.
-Entities and/or individuals that have responsibility for service plan development. direct waiver services to the participant.
-Entities and/or individuals that have responsibility for service plan developmed direct waiver services to the participant.
-The state has established the following safeguards to ensure that service plan developmed direct waiver services to the participant.
-Entities and/or individuals that have responsibility for service plan developmed direct waiver services to the participant.
-The state has established the following safeguards to ensure that service plan developmed c.
+Social Worker Specify qualifications:

+Specify the individuals and their qualifications:

+b.
+Service Plan Development Safeguards.
+Select one:

+Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

+Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

+The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+Specify:

+c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.